 - Little Jones Creek and two borrow pits on the eastern side of the property.

 - Access from Jones Creek Trail and Borrow Pit Trail, respectively.

-- Lake Panasoffkee inaccessible from the property due to thick marsh vegetation.
+- Lake Panasoffkee is inaccessible from the property due to thick marsh vegetation.

 Eighteen miles of shared-use trails.

-- Unique opportunity hunts conducted for archery, hog-still, hog-dog, and turkey.
-Also a small game season.
+- Unique opportunity hunts were conducted for archery, hog-still, hog-dog, and turkey—also a minor game season.